 count it as an

-octave, we must think of it as seven notes plus the start of the next
+octave, we may think of it as seven notes plus the start of the next

 octave.
-Every tremolo this writer has seen has at least sixteen
+Every tremolo I have seen so far has at least sixteen

 notes, which (on solo/scale-tuned only) means two octaves plus a